-Unfortunately, these misguided parents and coaches are either overtraining the athletes or forcing specialization on them too early.
+Unfortunately, these misguided parents and coaches are often over-training the athletes, wasting their time and energy, or putting them in dangerous situations.

 What young athletes need is an expert performance coach, someone like you, to help them reach their highest levels.

-Instead, we want to empower all of our athletes to reach their full potential, whether that means simply making their high school team or moving on to the next level to play in college.
+We want to empower all athletes to reach their full potential, whether that means simply making a high school team or moving on to the next level to play in college.

 It’s about helping athletes build confidence, strength, and awareness.
 You help them build skills that they will take with them and use for the rest of their lives.